Exeton/Code-Improvement-Study---Pong/README.md

 ## Why are we storing the ball bitmap?

-Now that we've choosen better names for our varriables, let's look at another concern: Why are we storing the ball bitmap?
+Now that we've chosen better names for our variables, let's look at another concern: Why are we storing the ball bitmap?
 We can address this by looking at the gameLoop() method.

 ```c#
         private void gameLoop(Object myObject, EventArgs args)